sgregory8/sgregory8.github.io/_posts/2020-09-26-AI-Cheating-on-Snake.md

 The end result is a snake that follows a long and tedious path over and over, but it does allow for huge scoring (in fact maximum scoring).
 It was effective in exposing a few bugs in my implementation of the game itself and demonstrates some aspects of the game are simply too inefficiently implemented.

-I'll write this up and make the code available as always soon!
+I'll write this up properly and make the code available as always soon!